- What does the term “sexual misconduct” include?

 6) How do I find the contact information for the Deputy Title IX Coordinator for my campus and the University Title IX Coordinator?

-All of these individuals and their contact information is identified under the “Employee Resources” tab, “Title IX Coordinators” page, on the Indiana University Stop Sexual Violence website, http://stopsexualviolence.iu.edu/employee/title-ix.html.
+Contact information for each of these individuals is identified under the “Employee Resources” tab, “Title IX Coordinators” page, on the Indiana University Stop Sexual Violence website, http://stopsexualviolence.iu.edu/employee/title-ix.html.

 7) How should I respond if someone shares information with me about an incident of sexual misconduct?

-When someone shares this information, they are sharing something very personal and traumatic.
-It is important to respond in a way that will help the person start the process of healing.
+When someone shares this information, they are sharing something very personal so it is important to respond in a supportive and helpful way.
 Here are some important tips:

 - Be supportive in your words and actions